-St. George’s Minster is a 15th century Gothic style church which dominates the town.
+A point of interest in Dinkelsbühl is the St. George’s Minster is a 15th century Gothic style church which dominates the town.
 The main alter is definitely worth a visit.
 And when you’re done checking out the inside, climb up the tower for a view over the town.

 If you’re a fan of the Brothers Grimm, then you’ll enjoy the fact that The Wonderful World of the Brothers Grimm, was filmed on location in Dinkelsbühl, as well in Rothenburg ob der Tauber.

 If you’re short on time and can only visit two of the three towns, then I would highly suggest visiting Dinkelsbühl and Rothenburg ob der Tauber.
 The town was absolutely beautiful and full of colorful half-timbered (Fachwerk) houses, the town was quiet and actually more alive than Nördlingen.